Our Vision and Goals

 A note about advocacy and science

-We work towards that vision in two ways:
+We work towards our vision in several ways:

 We work to hold governments accountable to the broad public interest for preserving nature, and regulating its use by current generations, as a trust for futurity.